brianputhuff/ANSI-Color-Freak/README.md

 * For images with 80 pixel width or less, generate an ANSI escape code version that can be viewed in terminal.
 * Provide a makefile.
 * Consider making dither feature an option (command line argument).
+* Add more subtle levels of dither (smooth out pattern).

 ## UPDATED:
-* *2016.02.11*- Added simple dither class and employed on grayscale and color ranges.
+* **2016.02.11**- Added simple dither class and employed on grayscale and color ranges.
 Works well for colorful images.
 Not so much for images with reduced palettes to begin with.
 See sample image update.

-## SAMPLE
+## SAMPLE:
-*Note:* The .BMP image used as source input and the resulting output image have been converted to .PNG for the purposes of this README.
+**Note:** The .BMP image used as source input and the resulting output image have been converted to .PNG for the purposes of this README.

 ![input image](./mm_input.png "Input")